Main index | Section 1 | 日本語 | Options |

 The ODE convention is that

-should start and end with a period.
+should start and end with a period, for example:

 ${LINKS:@.LINK.@${LN} ${TARGET} ${.LINK.}@}

-However a single character variable is often more readable: ${MAKE_PRINT_VAR_ON_ERROR:@v@$v='${$v}'${.newline}@}
+However, a single-letter variable is often more readable: ${MAKE_PRINT_VAR_ON_ERROR:@v@$v='${$v}'${.newline}@}

 | |

-amp;:_[=var] | |
+amp;:_[ =var ] | |

-Save the current variable value in
+Saves the current variable value in

 ‘$_’